 Many women approaching menopause experience hormone changes that can fuel underlying ADHD, which can make milder forms of ADHD less manageable.
 These women are left wondering why they now feel so overwhelmed and like the are “losing it.”
 They worry about early onset Alzheimer’s disease or other forms of memory loss.
 It’s ADHD squared—the combined effect of low estrogen plus low dopamine.

 This presentation will help participants understand the effect hormones have on ADHD symptoms and learn strategies to optimize brain functioning, and make lifestyle changes to improve their overall well-being.
 Dr. Carol Robbins will explain the effects of hormonal changes, describing the effect on underlying ADHD symptoms on women.
 Her goal is to help women move from shame and self-blame to self-understanding and empowerment.

 Carol Ann Robbins, PhD, is a licensed clinical psychologist specializing in the diagnosis and treatment of ADHD across the lifespan.
-She is the clinical director of the Annapolis ADHD Center, and she has served as coordinator of the Anne Arundel County, Maryland, chapter of CHADD since 2002.
+She has served as coordinator of the Anne Arundel County, Maryland, chapter of CHADD since 2002.
 Dr. Robbins is a seasoned speaker, presenter, and author, as well as past president of the Maryland Psychological Association and coordinator of the MPA Post-Doctoral Institute on ADHD Across the Lifespan.